kobsequio/ElkStack-Project1/Azure Setup Instructions.md

     - ensure NSG is identical to everything else previously created

     Add Inbound Security Rules
-    - create on rule that blocks incoming traffic, with a high priority number
+    - create a rule that blocks incoming traffic, with a high priority number

 # 2)
 ## Design the Virtual Machines
 - Create Jump Box VM
     - log into Azure account
-    - click on virtual machines box and then click new
+    - click on virtual machines box, click "Add" , click "Virtaul Machine"
     - set resource group to resource group created from Cloud Environment
     - name jump box vm something memorable ex; "Jump-Box-Provisioner"
     - use Ubuntu server with atleast 1GB of memory
     - use public SSH key from your local machine and give it a username that is memorable ex; "azureuser"
-        >use "ssh-keygen" to produce public key.
+        >use 'ssh-keygen' to produce generate key.

 - Network Security Group Rules
     - here is an overview of all inbound rules for Network Security Group: